|Page Name:||Lack of Hardware|

 Each MCU runs a virtual machine that simulates a CPU-core or some other block of a CPU.
 The simulated multi-core-CPU has also memory management functionality.
 Pascal programs are compiled for running on the simulated CPU.

 What is needed is devices for creating individual prototype electronics chips.
 Scanning UV-beam based "masking" technology has been used in industry laboratories for decades for creating prototypes.
-Essentially, probably the initial bill of material contains: UV-LED, piezoelectric components from some piezoelectric microphones for precision-movement of the beam, some passive sound barrier (The University of Tartu Institute of Physics cellar room for using the various atomic microscopes is a source of inspiration), may be, later, some active sound barrier.
+Probably the initial bill of material contains: UV-LED, piezoelectric components from some piezoelectric microphones for precision-movement of the beam, some passive sound barrier (The University of Tartu Institute of Physics cellar room for using the various atomic microscopes is a source of inspiration), may be, later, some active sound barrier.